 Determine which course type to choose

-Choosing your course type allows you to determine how the content in your course will be delivered to your students
+Choosing a course type allows you to determine how the content in your course will be delivered to students.

 We offer three different options for your course type, and you will choose one when setting up your course.